RedGlare96/CsvScraper/readme.md

 ## Proxies
 The script allows configuring a proxy with the provided configurations
 ### Set proxy
-You can set a proxy by populating values given to you by your proxy provider
+You can set a proxy by entering the appropriate proxy username, password, url and port that is provided by your proxy provider.
+These are standard and a prt of every proxy service no matter who is supplying it.

 ![Proxy config](./readme_images/proxy_config.png)